 (Contribution guidelines largely copied from pandas)

 Contributions to GeoPandas are very welcome.
 They are likely to be accepted more quickly if they follow these guidelines.

 At this stage of GeoPandas development, the priorities are to define a simple, usable, and stable API and to have clean, maintainable, readable code.
 Performance matters, but not at the expense of those goals.

 In general, GeoPandas follows the conventions of the pandas project where applicable.

 In particular, when submitting a pull request:

 All existing tests should pass.
-Please make sure that the test suite passes, both locally and on Travis CI.
-Status on Travis will be visible on a pull request.
-If you want to enable Travis CI on your own fork, please read the pandas guidelines link above or the getting started docs.
+Please make sure that the test suite passes, both locally and on GitHub Actions.
+Status on GHA will be visible on a pull request.
+GHA are automatically enabled on your own fork as well.
+To trigger a check, make a PR to your own fork.

 New functionality should include tests.
 Please write reasonable tests for your code and make sure that they pass on your pull request.

 Classes, methods, functions, etc. should have docstrings.
 The first line of a docstring should be a standalone summary.
 Parameters and return values should be documented explicitly.